RobotPatient/Universal_hal/docs/API/platform/Usage.md

       | Clock generator 0 | SAMD21   | Arduino   | 48000000 (48 MHz)                     |
       | Clock generator 0 | SAMD21   | ASF       | 8000000 (8 MHz)			 |

+!!! info "irq_priority"
+    Specifies the priority of the SERCOM interrupts.

+    This i2c host driver is interrupts driven.

+    A low irq priority is very important.

+    Possible values range from 0 (highest priority) to 4 (lowest priority) on the SAMD21

+    Or from 0 (highest priority) to 255 (lowest priority) on the SAMD51.

+    Default value = 2

 !!! info "operating_mode"
     Specifies whether the i2c host or slave driver is used.